-For $\gamma$ -1<<1 the particles rotate with constant angular velocity.
-If one makes the RF frequency $f{RF} = \frac{\omega}{2\pi} = \frac{eB}{2\pi mc}$ , the particles will go around and at each pass will pick-up energy in the RF gap.
-This accelerating principle was very successful for heavy particles and with some modest modification serves some of most powerful hadron accelerators of today - an PSI (Swiss) 590 MeV cyclotron is one of the most powerful hadron accelerators in the world.
+For γ -1<1 the particles rotate with constant angular velocity.
+With the RF frequency $f{RF} = \frac{\omega}{2\pi} = \frac{eB}{2\pi mc}$, the particles will go around and at each pass will pick-up energy in the RF gap.
+This accelerating principle was very successful for heavy particles and with some modest modification serves some of most powerful hadron accelerators of today - an PSI (Switzerland) 590 MeV cyclotron is one of the most powerful hadron accelerators in the world.
 Note here that for nonrelativistic or semi-relativistic particles it is conventional to quote particle's kinetic energy, which goes to zero at rest.
 For ultra-relativistic particle, the total energy is more natural value.